jppoter/Project-on-high_diamond_ranked_10min-dataset/README.md

-redGoldDiff - the difference in gold between red and blue team (redTotalGold - blueTotalGold) redExperienceDif - the difference in experience between red and blue team (redTotalExperience - blueTotalExperience) redCSPerMin - the average number of minions killed in one minute by red players redGoldPerMin - the average amount of gold collected in one minute by red players
+redGoldDiff - the difference in gold between red and blue team (redTotalGold - blueTotalGold) redExperienceDif - the difference in experience between red and blue team (redTotalExperience - blueTotalExperience) redCSPerMin - the average number of minions killed in one minute by red players redGoldPerMin - the average amount of gold collected in one minute by red players <br>
 <br>

 ### Key statistics